 notice is available for viewing in the online services section.

-iGObanking is the online division of Flushing Bank (New York) that allows customers to open and fund accounts directly through the internet.
+iGObanking is an online division of Flushing Bank (New York), giving customers the opportunity to open and fund accounts directly through the internet.
 As an internet based institution, all of iGObanking's products are available nationwide.

 An iGOira is the only account that can be opened by mail.